-Attach the rope to the dog’s collar and allow the dog to wander away from you while you hold the other end of the rope.
-When the dog is out about 10 feet, call the dog excitedly making sure you are crouched down.
+Attach the long line or rope to the dog’s collar.
+Allow the dog to wander away from you while you hold the other end of the rope.
+When the dog is out about 5-10 feet, call the dog excitedly making sure you are crouched down.
 If you need to, you can use the rope to give a little tug so the dog will start moving toward you.
 DO NOT pull on the rope, just give it a little tug to get the dog coming toward you.

 Pulling the dog toward you is not going to teach the dog anything.
 It can actually make the dog NOT to want to come to you.

-When the dog comes to you, give it lavish praise and a small piece of treat.
-Repeat this procedure until the dog come to you every time with having to be coaxed or having to have you tug on the rope.
+When the dog comes to you, give it lavish praise, a favorite toy or a small piece of treat.
+Repeat this procedure until the dog come to you every time without having to be coaxed or having to have you tug on the rope.

 Increasing The Distance: